All posts

 Documents:

-UK travellers do not need a visa for Portugal.
+UK travellers don't need a visa for Portugal.
 You need a valid passport (or ID card — though a passport is safest).
 Travel insurance is strongly recommended.

 Portugal uses the Euro.
 Most vendors at and around AfroNation accept card, but carry some cash for smaller vendors and taxis.